 around the bladder opening.
 This helps keep urine from leaking.

 For this test, you will urinate into a special funnel that is connected to a measuring

-a blockage of normal urine outflow.
+of normal urine outflow.

 taking into account your gender and age.

 A urine flow test is a quick, simple test that gives useful feedback about the health

 of the lower urinary tract.
 It is often used to see if there is blockage to normal

 urine outflow.
 Health conditions that can change normal urine flow include:

 Benign prostatic hypertrophy (BPH).
 This is enlargement of the prostate gland.
 It is not caused by cancer and often happens

 in men o age 50.
 The prostate wraps around the urethra.
 When it is enlarged, it can